BEComTweaks/resource-packs/docs/Explanation of JSON Files.md

 show conflicts
 1. Pack ID and Pack Name are nearly the same

     VT uses a different format for Pack IDs, which make them a bit small.
-I wanted to finish the JSON quick, so the Pack ID is basically Pack Name without any spaces
+I wanted to finish the JSON quick, so the Pack ID is basically Pack Name without any spaces.
 2. Pack 3 and Pack 4 are green when selected.

-    As shown in `"conflict"`, Pack4 is there, so when both Pack 3 and Pack 4 are selected, they turn into other colors to
+    As shown in `"conflict"`, Pack4 is there, so when both Pack 3 and Pack 4 are selected, they turn into other colors to indicate the conflict.
+They should prevent the download from occuring as they conflict, so unlike Vanilla Tweaks, which allows conflicting packs to be downloaded, it is best to prevent it from being downloaded.
 3. Compatability modes do not appear

     I feel compatability modes would not need marking, rather let it be automatic.
 If they do not conflict, then why the extra colors?
-It may be confusing after a while
+It may be confusing after a while.

 The folder structure should hypothetically be like this